Who We Are

 Keep Indian River Beautiful partners with Indian River County Solid Waste to promote recycling in the county to businesses, neighborhoods, and groups.
 With IRC grant support, we are able to offer free presentations, provide recycling bins for local events and select a few large festivals to send a recycling team.

 Keep Indian River Beautiful is committed to doing our part so the County can achieve their goal of 75% recycling by 2020.

-- Four years ago, Keep Indian River Beautiful sought out and received grant money to start a Pilot Beachside Recycling effort for the City of Vero Beach outside of our County funding.
+In 2016, Keep Indian River Beautiful sought out and received grant money to start a Pilot Beachside Recycling effort for the City of Vero Beach outside of our County grant funding.
 KIRB continued the program at our own expense from 2016 through 2019.

-- A similar grant almost 10 years ago provided recycling to Downtown Vero and has been maintained at no cost by our partner Republic Services through 2019.
+A similar grant 10 years ago provided recycling to Downtown Vero and was maintained at no cost by our partner Republic Services through 2019.

 Everyone knows that litter leads to increased crime, lowered property values and hurts our wildlife.
 Not to mention, eco-tourists don't return to a littered environment.
 This issue is crucial to our tourist based economy and requires our attention.
 Keep Indian River Beautiful is the only local organization who offers to provide litter cleanup supplies at our own expense to any group willing to lend a hand.
 We coordinate locations across the county all year long for friends, families, groups and businesses whether they belong to the Adopt-A-Shore, Road and Highway or not.
 From February - June, these efforts all count towards Indian River's Great American Cleanup.
 Funding for these efforts comes solely from sponsors and individual donors.